 In 1433, these regions have fallen under the Turkish occupation.
 Many travel writers from various nations who have traveled the Balkans wrote down their observations and wrote about life in these parts.
 Suleiman the Magnificent, Turkish Sultan, who was with his army took a hike to the North in transit through the valley of Nišava (1521) wrote: “Finally I am in the village under the name Imperial well (Caribrod).

 The legend about the name Caribrod says: On the way back to Turkey, on the site of today’s Dimitrovgrad, stopped the wagon Turkish emperor.
 Car wanted to go to the other side of the Nišava, however, the bridge was not there.
 Car therefore issued an order to form a bridge or a boat.
 To place the people then called “Imperial ship,” or “Caribrod” in Serbian.
 That is story about how the town got the its name.
-The name was carried till 1950.
+After 1950. name changed till today.

 Large Ottoman military base operated in the west of Dimitrovgrad prior to the Balkan nations full independence.